Messer4/GolandServer/README.md

 # Go Server

-This is a simple web app written in Go
+This is a simple web app on WebSocket written in Go

 Just run the following